Students Share DNA Research with Experts in Their Field

 At the end of May, filled with nervous excitement, Deondre Jordan ’19 and Barrett Powell ’18 boarded a plane to Prague.
 It was not for leisurely summer travel.
 The honors chemistry majors were traveling to the 6th International Meeting on Quadruplex Nucleic Acids with support from the Provost's Office and the Howard Hughes Medical Institute.

-Jordan, from Chester, Pa., and Powell, from Unionville, Pa., have both conducted research with Swarthmore’s Chemistry Department for over a year.
+Jordan, an S3P Scholar from Chester, Pa., and Powell, from Unionville, Pa., have both conducted research with Swarthmore’s Chemistry Department for over a year.
 Working in Associate Professor Liliya Yatsunyk’s lab, the two have been researching unusual DNA structures implicated in cancer.
 Specifically, their work focuses on identifying ways to target these structures with small molecules, which could serve as novel pharmaceuticals.